gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 }
 ```

-A little detail, but sometimes it matters a lot when you are amid the heat deep inside the code.
+A little detail, but sometimes it matters a lot when you are amid the heat of the code.

 ## Other Modules